greydevv/mango-compiler/README.md

 then all is well; continue.
 If it is not `TOK_ID`, then the program exits with a SyntaxError.

-In the backend of the compiler, the code generation module takes control of the AST that the parser creates.
+In the back end of the compiler, the code generation module takes control of the AST that the parser creates.
 This module's job is to convert the AST into an intermediate form between source code (human readable) and machine code (definitely not human readable), known as intermediate representation (IR).
 For